manus-aiattack/dlnk-platform-complete/docs/USER_MANUAL.md

 ### First Login

-1. Open your browser and navigate to the dLNk platform URL
+1. Open your browser and navigate to the Connext platform URL
 2. Enter your credentials:
    - Username: `admin` (default)
    - Password: (provided by administrator)